Dalilah Muhammad: Professional

-After graduating from USC, she chose to compete professionally in the 400 m hurdles.
+After graduating from USC, Muhammad chose to compete professionally in the 400 m hurdles.
 She improved her personal best in the 2013 season with 55.97 then 54.94 seconds in California.
 In her IAAF Diamond League debut, she placed fourth at the Shanghai Golden Grand Prix with a time of 54.74 seconds.
 She won at the Memorial Primo Nebiolo in Italy in 54.66, then she placed third at the Bislett Games in Norway with a run of 54.33 seconds.

-At the 2013 USA Outdoor Track and Field Championships, she improved her personal record by half a second with a run of 53.83 in the final to win her first national title in the 400 m hurdles.
+At the 2013 USA Outdoor Track and Field Championships, Muhammad improved her personal record by half a second with a run of 53.83 in the final to win her first national title in the 400 m hurdles.
 Muhammad has represented Nike since 2013.
 At the 2014 USA Outdoor Track and Field Championships, Muhammad qualified for the 400 m hurdles but did not start.
 At the 2015 USA Outdoor Track and Field Championships, she placed 7th with a time of 57.31.

-At the 2016 United States Olympic Trials, she won the 400-meter hurdles in 52.88.
-At the 2016 Summer Olympics, she won gold in the event, making her the first American woman to ever win gold in the 400-meter hurdles.
+At the 2016 United States Olympic Trials, Muhammad won the 400-meter hurdles in 52.88.
+At the 2016 Summer Olympics, she won gold in the event, making her the second American woman to ever win gold in the 400-meter hurdles.
 The following year, she won the 2017 USA Outdoor Track and Field Championships with new personal best of 52.64.
 Muhammad went on to compete at the 2017 World Championships, and came away with a silver medal.
 She also won the 2017 and 2018 Diamond League titles in her event.

 Muhammad broke the 400-meter hurdles world record at the 2019 USA Outdoor Track and Field Championships with a time of 52.20 seconds, improving Yuliya Pechonkina's 16-year-old record of 52.34 (2003).
-Muhammad was only the second woman in the history of the 400m hurdles, after Sally Gunnell, to have won the Olympic title and broken the world record.
+Muhammad was only the second woman in the history of the 400 m hurdles, after Sally Gunnell, to have won the Olympic title and broken the world record.
 In September, the IAAF ratified Muhammad's time as the official world record.
 She won the gold medal at the 2019 World Championships, improving her time by 0.04 seconds, setting the new world record with a time of 52.16 seconds.
 At the end of the season she was selected for the Jackie Joyner-Kersee Award by the U.S.A.
 Track and Field Federation and by Track and Field News at its World Women's Athlete of the Year, voted their first choice by 24 of the publication's 36-member panel.